Heat Exposure and Reactions

 - Stay cool.
 During heat waves, spend as much time as possible inside with air-conditioning.
 Electric fans also help.
 Slow down.
 It takes at least a week to get used to hot summer temperatures.

-- When using a hot tub, limit use to 15 minutes.
+- Limit hot tub time.
+When using a hot tub, limit use to 15 minutes.
 Use a "buddy" system in case a heat reaction suddenly occurs.

 - Call Your Doctor If: